pixie-io/docs.px.dev/content/en/tutorials/pixie-101/request-tracing.md

 > The `carts` service has errors, so let's take a closer look at that service.

-## HTTP Errors per Service
+## Individual Service Health

-Once the service graph has identified HTTP errors for an individual service in your cluster, you'll want to drill down into the stats for that particular service.
+Once we have identified a service we are interested in investigating further, we will want to drill down into its detailed performance information.

 Pixie's UI makes it easy to quickly navigate between Kubernetes resources.
 Clicking on any pod, node, service, or namespace name in the UI will open a script showing a high-level overview for that entity.